Political positions of Keir Starmer: Economy

 Starmer strongly favours green policies to tackle climate change and decarbonise the British economy.
 He has committed to eliminate fossil fuels from the UK electricity grid by 2030.
 In 2021, Starmer and then Shadow Chancellor Rachel Reeves pledged that a Labour government would invest an extra £28 billion a year in green industries; in June 2023 this was changed to £28 billion per year by the middle of their first term of government.

 Since 2022, Reeves has adhered to "modern supply-side economics", an economic policy which focuses on infrastructure, education and labour supply by rejecting tax cuts and deregulation.
 In 2023, Reeves coined the term "securonomics" to refer to her version of this economic policy.
 On taking office as Chancellor of the Exchequer in 2024, Reeves stated that since there is "not a huge amount of money" her focus will be on "unlocking" private-sector investment, as she believes "private-sector investment is the lifeblood of a successful economy."

+Starmer and Reeves have been described as pursuing military Keynesianism, aiming to boost GDP by increasing the military budget while cutting welfare.

 Starmer has written to UK regulators, including Ofgem and Ofwat, urging them to propose reforms to foster economic growth.
 The letter emphasizes collaboration to create a "pro-growth and pro-investment" regulatory environment while respecting the independence of these bodies.